-- grantee's board of directors or other governing body stating that the grantee does not have any overdue tax debts, as defined by G.S.
+No Overdue Tax Debts. - Every grantee shall file with the State agency or department disbursing funds to the grantee a written statement completed by that grantee's board of directors or other governing body stating that the grantee does not have any overdue tax debts, as defined by G.S.
 105-243.1, at the federal, State, or local level.
 The written statement shall be made under oath and shall be filed before the disbursing State agency or department may disburse the grant funds.
 A person who makes a false statement in violation of this subsection is guilty of a criminal offense punishable as provided by G.S.
+143C-10-1.

-143C-10-1. - (d) Office of State Budget Rules Must Require Uniform Administration of State Grants.
-The Office of State Budget and Management shall adopt rules to ensure the uniform administration of State grants by all grantor State agencies and grantees or subgrantees.
+Office of State Budget Rules Must Require Uniform Administration of State Grants. - The Office of State Budget and Management shall adopt rules to ensure the uniform administration of State grants by all grantor State agencies and grantees or subgrantees.
 The Office of State Budget and Management shall consult with the Office of the State Auditor and the Attorney General in establishing the rules required by this subsection.
 The rules shall establish policies and procedures for disbursements of State grants and for State agency oversight, monitoring, and evaluation of grantees and subgrantees.
-The policies and procedures shall: - (1) Ensure that the purpose and reporting requirements of each grant are specified to the grantee. - (2) Ensure that grantees specify the purpose and reporting requirements for grants made to subgrantees. - (3) Ensure that State funds are spent in accordance with the purposes for which they were granted. - (4) Hold the grantees and subgrantees accountable for the legal and appropriate expenditure of grant funds. - (5) Provide for adequate oversight and monitoring to prevent the misuse of grant funds. - Establish mandatory periodic reporting requirements for grantees and subgrantees, including methods of reporting, to provide financial and program performance information.
+The policies and procedures shall:

+(1) Ensure that the purpose and reporting requirements of each grant are specified to the grantee.

+Ensure that grantees specify the purpose and reporting requirements (2) for grants made to subgrantees.

+(3) Ensure that State funds are spent in accordance with the purposes for which they were granted.

+Hold the grantees and subgrantees accountable for the legal and (4) appropriate expenditure of grant funds.

+Provide for adequate oversight and monitoring to prevent the misuse (5)

+of grant funds.

+(6) Establish mandatory periodic reporting requirements for grantees and subgrantees, including methods of reporting, to provide financial and program performance information.
 The mandatory periodic reporting requirements shall require grantees and subgrantees to file with the State Auditor copies of reports and statements that are filed with State agencies pursuant to this subsection.
-Compliance with the mandatory periodic reporting requirements of this subdivision shall not require grantees and subgrantees to file with the State Auditor the information described in subsections (b) and (c) of this section. - (7) Require grantees and subgrantees to maintain reports, records, and other information to properly account for the expenditure of all grant funds and to make such reports, records, and other information available to the grantor State agency for oversight, monitoring, and evaluation purposes. - (8) Require grantees and subgrantees to ensure that work papers in the possession of their auditors are available to the State Auditor for the purposes set out in subsection (i) of this section. - (9) Require grantees to be responsible for managing and monitoring each project, program, or activity supported by grant funds and each subgrantee project, program, or activity supported by grant funds.
+Compliance with the mandatory periodic reporting requirements of this subdivision shall not require grantees and subgrantees to file with the State Auditor the information described in subsections (b) and (c) of this section.

+Page 18 H914 [Ratified] (7) Require grantees and subgrantees to maintain reports, records, and other information to properly account for the expenditure of all grant funds and to make such reports, records, and other information available to the grantor State agency for oversight, monitoring, and evaluation purposes.

+(8) Require grantees and subgrantees to ensure that work papers in the possession of their auditors are available to the State Auditor for the purposes set out in subsection (i) of this section.

+(9) Require grantees to be responsible for managing and monitoring each project, program, or activity supported by grant funds and each subgrantee project, program, or activity supported by grant funds.